Octagon-simon/octaValidate-PHP/README.md

 - `true` means there are no validation errors
 - `false` means there are validation errors

 > The `validateFields`  method does not validate uploaded files!
-[Please refer to the documentation](https://octagon-simon.github.io/projects/octavalidate/php/file.html) to learn more about validating uploaded files.
+Keep reading to learn how you can validate uploaded files.

 ## VALIDATION RULES